 Later, the awards recognised very different types of building and the political and economic changes of the 1920s and 1930s.
 There was a change of political focus so a large number of the new apartment buildings that were constructed around the city through the 1920s and 1930s received awards.
 As the city expanded out into new suburbs, traditional individual homes and new housing was recognised with awards so Bakkehusene by Ivar Bentsen and T Henningsen in 1923.

 Significantly, over nearly 120 years, a third of the awards have been for projects to restore or convert historic buildings.

 Princessegade 56-80 ... an apartment building by Tegnestuen Vandkunsten that received a building award in 2001

-Of course, styles still go in and out of favour … several concrete buildings that are less appreciated now have received awards so, for instance, the housing in Princessegade by Tegnestuen Vandkunsten in 2001 might seem rather brutal and certainly out of fashion now but might well return to favour as an antidote to just too many glass or cladding and aluminium boxes.
+Of course, styles still go in and out of favour … several concrete buildings that are not generally appreciated now have received awards so, for instance, the housing in Princessegade by Tegnestuen Vandkunsten in 2001 might seem rather brutal and certainly out of fashion but they might well return to favour as an antidote to just too many glass and aluminium boxes and too much cladding.

 there are now four categories under which awards are made:

-for more information see the official site for the Building Awards
+for more information see the official city site for the Building Awards